How to Prepare and File a Colorado Tax Amendment

 Denver, CO 80261-0005

-For all Tax Years prior to 2022 Prepare, Print, Sign and Mail-In - see addresses above - your Tax Amendment as soon as possible.
+For all Tax Years prior to the Current Tax Year, Prepare, Print, Sign and Mail-In - see addresses above - your Tax Amendment as soon as possible.
 Attach all schedules and other documents (including original and new, corrected forms and schedules) to your amended return.
 You will also file an IRS Tax Amendment Form 1040X

 Colorado Refund Deadlines

 A. Three years from the due date of the original tax year return, including valid filing extensions.